Preventing Suicide Among Young Adults: Statistics and StrategiesReading Time: 6 minutes

 - Positive coping skills, such as using the breath and reframing negative thinking.

 In summary, understanding the causes, warning signs, and risk factors for suicide among young adults can help prevent tragic loss of life.
-As TWLOHA’s Worth Living For campaign emphasizes, life offers so many possibilities for connection and fulfillment.
 With the support of loved ones and with access to the mental healthcare they need, emerging adults can look forward to a hopeful future.